kanboard/kanboard/doc/heroku.markdown

 ------------

 - Heroku account, you can use a free account
-- Heroku command line tool installed
+- Heroku command line tools installed

 Manual instructions
 -------------------